Previous Blog

 There are four accessible toilets: one at the Porta Marina Superiore, at the Porta Marina Inferiore, the Villa Imperiale and one at the other entry point, the Piazza Anfiteatro.
 This was the entry point we used, but the toilet was locked at the time we were there.
 We could access it with a key we asked from the staff.
 The exact location of the accessible toilets as well as more detail about the facilities, can be found in the free app accessaloo.

-All in all, you can spend a good couple of hours in Pompeii, and I am sure we have missed a few highlights.
-The layout is quite big, as any small to midsize city, and you can admire the artifacts everywhere you look.
+You can spend a good couple of hours in Pompeii, and I am sure we have missed a few highlights.
+The layout is quite big, like any small to midsize city, and you can admire the artifacts everywhere you look.
 Make sure to prepare for all kinds of weather, depending on the time of year of your visit.

 Ready to explore Pompeii?
 We offer several tours to Pompeii.
 Contact us for more information and advice.
 We give advice on what time is best to visit Pompeii and possible precautions to take into consideration before your visit.